 The restaurants and cuisine in Pittsburgh have become more sophisticated, easily competitive with cities nationwide.
 The city's award-winning chefs, new restaurant concepts and suppliers have moved the restaurant scene forward with fresh ingredients from locally grown, locally raised goods.
 In Pittsburgh, farm-to-table is not just a saying, it's a way of life.

-Whether you are visiting, new in town or a lifetime resident, you can enjoy the unique taste of our town in Pittsburgh area restaurants, wineries, micro breweries, coffee shops and bakeries as well as at one of the many Pittsburgh food festivals.
+Whether you are visiting, new in town or a lifetime resident, you can enjoy the unique taste of our town in Pittsburgh area restaurants, Wineries, Breweries & Distilleries, micro breweries, coffee shops and bakeries as well as at one of the many Pittsburgh food festivals.

 If you can't decide what to eat or where to go, 'Burgh Bits and Bites offers food tours to help you move beyond the downtown area into the local neighborhoods in search of fabulous foods.
 And, don't forget while you're here to try two of the many iconic Pittsburgh foods…Heinz Ketchup and the Primanti Brothers sandwich, an entire meal of meat, cheese, coleslaw and french fries stacked between two thick slices of fresh Italian bread, was created to feed hungry truck drivers while their trucks were unloaded in the Strip District.